Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Analysis

-\paragraph{Yes/No in \emph{Top-Down}} In the top-down approach (\Sref{subsec:knowledge_integration}), we begin by asking LLMs if they might need external knowledge for the given query and adopt in-context examples to encourage well-calibrated answers.
-We illustrate LLM's responses along with the correctness of their answer in Figure \ref{fig:yes_no}.
+\paragraph{Yes/No in \emph{Top-Down}} In \emph{top-down} (\Sref{subsec:knowledge_integration}), we begin by asking LLMs if they might need external knowledge for the given query and adopt in-context examples to encourage well-calibrated answers.
+We illustrate LLM responses along with the correctness of their answer in Figure \ref{fig:yes_no}.
 The vast majority of queries are mapped to the ``yes, correct'' and ``no, correct'' categories, suggesting that LLMs have preliminary abilities to ``know what they know'' and seek external information if necessary.
-However, this ability is far from perfect, evident in the non-negligible category of ``no, incorrect'', suggesting that prompting LLMs to acknowledge knowledge limitations require further research \citep{kadavath2022language, zhaothrust}, while new approaches to abstain could be easily integrated into \ourmethod{}.
+However, this ability is far from perfect, evident in the non-negligible category of ``no, incorrect'', suggesting that prompting LLMs to acknowledge knowledge limitations requires further research \citep{kadavath2022language, zhaothrust}, while new approaches to abstain could be easily integrated into \ourmethod{}.
 In addition, the ``yes, incorrect'' categories suggest that specialized LMs occasionally fail to provide enough information.
-In summary, these confusion matrices provide fine-grained error analysis and guidance as to whether the general-purpose LLM, the yes/no question, or specialized LMs require further improvements.
+These confusion matrices provide fine-grained error analysis and guidance as to whether the general-purpose LLM, the yes/no question, or knowledge cards require further improvements.

 \paragraph{Qualitative Analysis} We curated \textsc{MidtermQA} to evaluate whether \ourmethod{} enables efficient knowledge update.
 We examine the 88 races where the incumbent was not re-elected: Codex answered 1 out of the 88 questions correctly, while \emph{bottom-up} and \emph{top-down} with automatic and explicit selection answered 63, 77, and 42 correctly.
-Table \ref{tab:qualitative} shows that Codex states the incumbents would win again in 2022, while \ourmethod{} successfully updates the knowledge of LLMs with 100x more parameters.
+Table \ref{tab:qualitative} shows that Codex states the incumbents would win again in 2022, while \ourmethod{} successfully updates LLMs with 100x more parameters.